Quandela/Perceval/docs/source/reference/pdisplay.rst

 By default the skin will be ``PhysSkin``, if you want to use another skin by default, you can save your configuration into your Perceval persistent configuration.

-In order to do that you need to use the object ``DisplayConfig`` like that:
+To save configuration for your choice of skin by default, you require the ``DisplayConfig`` object.
+Usage example:

 .. code-block::

-  from perceval.rendering.circuit import DisplayConfig, SymbSkin DisplayConfig.select_skin(SymbSkin) # SymbSkin will be used by default by pdisplay if no other skin is defined.
+  from perceval.rendering import DisplayConfig, SymbSkin DisplayConfig.select_skin(SymbSkin) # SymbSkin will be used by default by pdisplay if no other skin is defined.
   DisplayConfig.save() # Will save the current DisplayConfig into your Perceval persistent configuration.